 Lepanto has revised its Corporate Governance Manual to comply with SEC regulations and institutionalize the principles of good governance in the entire organization.
-Pursuant to the said Revised Manual, the Company's Board of Directors have constituted the following committees: Audit Committee; Compensation and Remuneration Committee and the Nomination Committee.
+Pursuant to the said Revised Manual, the Company's Board of Directors have constituted the following committees: Audit and Board Risk Oversight Committee; Compensation and Remuneration Committee and the Nomination Committee.
 The Board of Directors is composed of highly qualified and competent individuals who excel in their respective fields.
 The members of the Board assess the Board's performance pursuant to good corporate governance principles.

 The performance and qualifications of nominees are reviewed by the Nomination Committee.
 All directors and senior officers regularly attend seminars on corporate governance.
 The Company's Board of Directors formalized existing good governance practices by approving in 2014 various policies/codes, namely: Conflict of Interest Policy; Related Party Transactions Policy; Insider Trading Policy; Health Policy; and Whistleblower Policy.
+The Board Charter was formalized in 2024.